Iowa State Patrol: History

-The State Patrol was created in 1935 (as the Iowa Highway Safety Patrol), after an act creating the Patrol was passed by the legislature and signed by the Governor.
-Initially the patrol was composed of 50 men.
+The State Patrol was created in 1935 as the Iowa Highway Safety Patrol after an act creating the Patrol was passed by the legislature and signed by the Governor.
+More than 3,000 men applied for the role, but only 50 men got the job.
+They got paid $100 a month and had to buy their own ammunition.
+On July 28, 1935, they officially began patrolling the highways.
 Later that same year, the word Safety was dropped from the name, and the unit became known simply as the Iowa Highway Patrol.
 In 1972, the word "Patrolman" was replaced with "Trooper", and in 1975, the name had changed again to reflect the change that Iowans felt was needed; the Iowa Highway Patrol became known as the Iowa State Patrol.
 The change was quickly reflected by the difference in the uniform shoulder patches, and by the wording of the logos on the car doors.

-In 1936, Oran H. Pape became the first Iowa State Trooper to die in the line of duty, and was the first member of the Patrol to be murdered in the line of duty.
-Trooper Pape's murder started the custom of wearing your sidearm on the side opposite of your strong arm.
-This procedure, called "Cross drawing," would continue with the Patrol until the early 2000s.
+On April 28, 1936, Oran H. Pape became the first Iowa State Trooper to die in the line of duty and was the first member of the Patrol to be murdered in the line of duty.
+Pape died after being taken hostage along Highway 61 in Muscatine County.
+Pape pulled over a stolen vehicle and was forced to get into the vehicle after being held at gunpoint.
+A struggle ensued which resulted in Pape being shot in the abdomen.